SURFnet/certificates-bcp/dialogue.md

 Yes, and I can achieve this by "encrypting" my message with my private key.

 > Uhm.
 Your private key?
 You mean your public key!
-Encryption is dan with the public key, right?
+Encryption is done with a public key, right?

 No, I mean my private key.
 Look, I am not trying to hide my message from eavesdroppers.
 I am trying to prove authenticity.